September 24, Reading 3 – Colossians 4:2-18

 Thank You for Your Holy Spirit, who walks with us each day.

-And thank You dear Heavenly Father, for Your steadfast love and faithfulness.
+Thank You dear Heavenly Father, for Your steadfast love and faithfulness.

 Please help us in our words, help us to be full of Your grace, seasoned with the salt that comes from knowing Your word.